-Beginning October 15thor at the end of the Shift bid process whichever is earlier, and continuing for one month, employees may bid for vacation periods (one or more weeks) based on classification seniority.
+Civilians (Non-Corrections)-Beginning October 15thor at the end of the Shift bid process whichever is earlier, and continuing for one month, employees may bid for vacation periods (one or more weeks) based on classification seniority.
 This will be done by filling in slots on a posted list of weeks in the following fiscal year.
 (December 1st-November 30th).
 If an employee is denied a vacation request during this period, he or she may submit a request for a different vacation period.
 At the completion of the vacation bid process, the supervisor for each shift who is outside the bargaining unit will review the posted list and finalize the seniority bid vacation lists.
 Conflicts in scheduling will be resolved in favor of the employee having the greatest classification seniority.
 Based on this bid process no more than 2 employees shall be granted the same week off in a particular year.
+The division supervisor may approve a third person to be off, based on operational needs.
 All approved vacation time shall count against the max off provision in Article 26 Section 9 of this Agreement.